RichardLitt/octobuild/index.md

 ---
 # Octobuild

+## What

+A month-long no stress hackathon.
+Tell us what you're working on, get free :+1:'s.

+### But really, what?

-Is a project board where you, as a developer, can post what you're working on this October, and can see what other cool projects people are working on.
-Think of it like a month-long hackathon, online, with no judges, no prizes, no pressure, and no competition.
-It's just letting other developers know what you're working on so you can see, share, collaborate, hold each other (accountable), and be inspired.
+Octobuild is a project board where you can post what you're working on this October, and see cool projects other people are working on.
+Think of it like a month-long hackathon, virtual and remote, with no judges, no prizes, no pressure, and no competition.
+It's just letting other developers know what you're working on so you can see, share, collaborate, and be inspired.

 ## Participate

-Post your project in on [Octobuild's GitHub Issues](https://github.com/RichardLitt/octobuild/issues) list, and once one of us mark it as a project it'll appear here automagically.
+Post your project as a [GitHub issue](https://github.com/RichardLitt/octobuild/issues/new), and once one of us mark it as a project it'll appear here automagically.

 ## Last year's participants: